 Typhoon Lagoon water park

-One of two water parks run by Disney, Typhoon Lagoon is a great place to escape to on a hot and sunny day.
-The lazy river and water slides provide excitement wherever you look.
+One of two water parks run by Disney, Typhoon Lagoon is a great place to escape on a hot and sunny day.
+Part of the Disney World parks, Typhoon Lagoon was built with magic and exhilarating fun for all the family in mind.
+The lazy river and water slides provide excitement wherever you look, and you will be raring to go from the moment you arrive, which makes it one of the best waterparks in Orlando.
 Here are the best rides to check out when you arrive.

 Crush ‘n’ Gusher

-Hurtle 214 ft downhill for a 5-story drop in the dark until you reach the big surprise!
+Hurtle 214 ft downhill for a 5-story free fall in the dark until you reach the big surprise!
 Tweens, teens, adults and kids will love the thrills and chills this attraction brings.
+This one is not for the faint-hearted, so make sure you brace yourself and get ready for one of the scariest water slides you’ll ever come up against!

 Good to know